90000mileswind/bug-free-robot/README.md

 It's enough for you to learn the YOLOv3 algorithm, and more adjustments may be needed in the competition.

+If it helps you, give me a little star.

 If the project is retrained based on the results of coco data set training, you can download yolov3. weights corresponding to coco weight and put them in. / data / Darknet folder, then run convert_weight.py.

 Coco weight yolov3. weights can be downloaded from my Baidu cloud at https://pan.baidu.com/s/1pDwPgFLijqgHagIDeI00LQ